-Karen Cook Bell is Associate Professor of History at Bowie State University.
+Karen Cook Bell is Associate Professor of History and Chair of the History and Government Department at Bowie State University.
 Her areas of specialization include slavery and the slave trade, the Civil War and Reconstruction, and women’s history.
 Her scholarship has appeared in the Journal of African American History; Georgia Historical Quarterly; Passport; Black Perspectives; U.S. West-Africa: Interaction and Relations (2008); Before Obama: A Reappraisal of Black Reconstruction Era (2012); Converging Identities: Blackness in the Contemporary Diaspora (2013); and Slavery and Freedom in Savannah (2014).
+Her writings have also appeared in The Washington Post, History News Network, and Ms. Magazine.
 She is the author of Claiming Freedom: Race, Kinship, and Land in Nineteenth Century Georgia (University of South Carolina Press, 2018), which won the Georgia Board of Regents Excellence in Research Award; and Running from Bondage: Enslaved Women and Their Remarkable Fight for Freedom in Revolutionary America (Cambridge University Press, 2021).
 She is a former AAUW Dissertation Fellow.